So far, we’ve covered how to maximize free night certificates from two major hotel loyalty programs:

 This is a fun way to incentivize members to try out different brands, and I do wish that Marriott and Hilton offered something similar too.
 I’ve now stayed at a Park Hyatt, a Grand Hyatt, and a Hyatt Place, so I’m looking forward to earning this Free Night Award upon trying out, say, an Andaz and a Hyatt Regency.

-There doesn’t appear to be a time limit to try out the five different brands, as Brand Explorer was launched in 2017 and is still running to this day.
+There doesn’t appear to be a time limit to try out the five different brands (up to three times, for a total of 15), as Brand Explorer was launched in 2017 and is still running to this day.

 How to Redeem a Hyatt Free Night Award